Jimmytheconman/Mat-Ro/readme.md

 ![Mat-Ro Promo Image](https://github.com/Jimmytheconman/Mat-Ro/blob/master/Readme_Media/Mat-Ro-promo.png "Mat-Ro")

 Mat-Ro is an icon pack inspired by the design ethos of Microsoft's 'Metro' design, and Google's 'Material' design - the name being a portmanteu of the two.
+There are currently 130+ icons included, from file types, folders, system files and various applications.
+If you find that there's some missing you would like to see, feel free to leave requests!

 ### About Mat-Ro